edo98811/fs-docker/README.md

 - **`fs_docker tool register`**  Register the t2 to the t1 to run the samseg

+- **`fs_docker tool preparenifti`**  move the nifti files to another folder if the nifti folder is different from dicom folder in settings

-- **`fs_docker tool convert`**  Convert to nifti
+- **`fs_docker tool convertdicom`**  convert the dicom files to nifti

 - **`fs_docker tool samseg`** run samseg, after performing the registration

-- **`fs_docker tool table`**  To run first you need to run create table, it can be either done starting from nifti or from dicom, default is starting from dicom, when you want to start from nifti you need to use .
+- **`fs_docker tool table`**  To run first you need to run create table, it can be either done starting from nifti or from dicom, default is starting from dicom, when you want to start from nifti you need to use -start_type nifti
 This creates a table that contains all the info on the subjects ordered in these columns:
 ID, mris, paths.
- Then all of these data are completed

 - **`fs_docker tool fstables`**